 District 48, which includes areas of northeast Jefferson and southwest Oldham County, has grown and with this growth comes more traffic.
 I have allocated tens of millions of dollars and will continue to leverage my business background in mapping to help with transportation projects.

-• Secured funding for the redesign and construction of US 42/Watterson Expressway interchange
+- Ensure the completion of the construction of US 42/Watterson Expressway interchange

 I-264/Brownsboro Road Interchange Town Hall Meeting